casco/Objetos2-Frameworks/SocialNetworkWithUIPatterns.package/BreadcrumsSubComponent.class/README.md

-Breadcrums component to guide the user after navigating a collection of followers
+A breadcrums sub-component to guide the user after navigating a collection of followers

-path is a collection of with the users that have been navigated, in order.
+It is used by the PersonComponent .

-callback is a one argument block that will be executed everytime an element in breadcrums is clicked
+steps is a collection of associacions (block -> String)